Linuxfabrik/monitoring-plugins/check-plugins/jitsi-videobridge-stats/README.rst

 .. code-block:: text

-    usage: jitsi-videobridge-stats [-h] [-V] [--always-ok] [-c CRIT] [--insecure] [--no-proxy] [-p PASSWORD] [--test TEST]
+    usage: jitsi-videobridge-stats [-h] [-V] [--always-ok] [--insecure]
+                                   [--no-proxy] [-p PASSWORD] [--test TEST]
                                    [--timeout TIMEOUT] [--url URL]
-                                   [--username USERNAME] [-w WARN]
+                                   [--username USERNAME]

-    Checks the number of participants on a Jitsi Videobridge and returns a bunch of performance data using the REST version of the COLIBRI protocol.
+    Returns a bunch of performance data on a Jitsi Videobridge using the REST version of the COLIBRI protocol.

     options:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-      -c CRIT, --critical CRIT
-                            Set the CRIT threshold for the number of participants.
-                            Default: >= 100
       --insecure            This option explicitly allows to perform "insecure" SSL connections.
 Default: False
       --no-proxy            Do not use a proxy.
 Default: False